moeinsh78/Artificial-Intelligence-Course-Projects/Search/README.md

 * h2: the total score of the seeds left in the table.

 ## Results:
-Full comparison between these algorithms is included in the report file, in Persian.
-The table below, can be informative enough to compare these algorithms
+A analytic comparison between these algorithms is included in the report file, in Persian.
+The table below, can be informative enough to compare these algorithms and gain some insights about them